 Women’s bikes also usually come in a slightly smaller selection of sizes and have some minor changes, like saddles with a hollow center.
 Typically, they are also designed with patterns and color schemes traditionally believed to appeal to female riders.
 However, for all intents and purposes, women don’t require a bike with any special differences to men, so long as it’s the right fit.

 Few bike manufacturers usually don’t cater specifically to women, but there is one brand that has found popularity lately.
-Liv Cycling is a women’s specific bicycle brand that is dedicated to manufacturing bikes with characteristics specially designed with the female form in mind.
-The brand sponsors women-only professional cycling teams and organizes women-only workout sessions and cycling events.
+Juliana and Liv Cycling are a women’s specific bicycle brands that are dedicated to manufacturing bikes with characteristics specially designed with the female form in mind.

 13. Cruiser bike